opentofu/opentofu/rfc/20240513-static-evaluation-providers.md

   provider = local.my_provider
 }
 ```
 It's not well defined what a "provider reference" is outside of a "provider/providers" block.
-All of the provider references are built as special cases that are handed beside the code and not as part of it directly.
+All of the provider references are built as special cases that are handled beside the code and not as part of it directly.

 Using the "splat/*" operator in module providers block: